 Mature and new trees can both achieve their irrigation needs through varying types of watering applications.
 These water applications can include sprinklers, drip irrigation, bucket dumping, and a simple hose.

-As stated before, newly planted trees root ball area is more susceptible to drying out due to their lack of an extensive root system.
+As stated before, watering newly planted trees is tricky due to the root ball area being more susceptible to drying out due to their lack of an extensive root system.
 To combat against dry out, regularly irrigating the root ball area, located directly below the trunk, and checking moisture sustainability is suggested for the first month or two.
-New trees “regular” water pattern should occur weekly depending on moisture sustained from the last irrigation regiment.
+A new tree’s “regular” water pattern should occur weekly depending on moisture sustained from the last irrigation regiment.

 Irrigation Rule of (Green)Thumb